-Consultee Date/ Document Comment Response / where addressed in the PEI based on up to date and relevant guidance applicable to relevant policy or justify any departure from that. chapter are found in section 25.4.1.
+Consultee Date/ Document Comment Response / where addressed in the PEI applicable to relevant policy or justify any departure from that.
 Expert Topic Group (ETG): Suffolk County Council, Suffolk Coastal and Waveney District Council and the Environment Agency January - May 2018 Phase 2 Consultation The Method Statement was provided to stakeholders in advance of the meeting and was discussed and reviewed at the ETG.
 Following this, the baseline, study area and assessment methodology presented in the Method Statement was agreed with the following recommendations: List of cumulative projects to be included in cumulative assessment to be presented Noise baseline survey monitoring locations, timings and durations to be agreed Assessment should include weekday and weekend working.
 List of projects included in the cumulative impact assessment is presented in section 25.7.2.
 Noise survey locations were discussed with the Suffolk Coastal and Waveney District Council Environmental Health Officer and are presented on Figure 25.1.

 - 8. Ongoing public consultation has been conducted through a series of Public Information Days (PIDs) and Public Meetings.
 PIDs have been held throughout Suffolk in November 2017, March 2018, and June / July 2018 with further events planned in 2019.
 A series of stakeholder engagement events were also undertaken in October 2018 as part of consultation phase 3.5.
 These events were held to inform the public of potential changes to the onshore substation location.
 This consultation aims to ensure that community concerns are well understood and that site specific issues can be taken into account, where practicable.
 Consultation phases are explained further in Chapter 5 EIA Methodology.
-Full details of the proposed East Anglia ONE North project consultation process will be presented in the Consultation Report, which will be submitted as part of the DCO application. - 9.
+Full details of the proposed East Anglia TWO project consultation process will be presented in the Consultation Report, which will be submitted as part of the DCO application. - 9.
 Table 25.2 shows public consultation feedback pertaining to noise and vibration.
 Consultation phases are explained further in Chapter 4 Site Selection and Assessment of Alternatives.